-The Cooperative's objective is to minimise overall operational losses and avoid material losses, as well as maintain its reputation among investors and Partners as an effective and reliable organisation.
+The Cooperative's objective is to minimise overall operational losses and avoid material losses, as well as maintain its reputation among Investors and Partners as an effective and reliable organisation.
 To this end, the Cooperative utilises a cost-benefit approach for putting in place policies, procedures and systems that are capable of mitigating the impact and/or probability of occurrence of the operational risks inherent to the Cooperative's activities.

-No incidents with a material impact on Cooperative's financial condition took place in 2019.
-A number of smaller events have resulted in financial losses up to EUR 200.000.
-Every time an event occurs, we assess how it can be prevented by analysing the so called route causes.
+No incidents with a material impact on Cooperative's financial condition took place in 2020.
+A number of smaller events have resulted in financial losses up to EUR 100,000 (some of which are planned for recovery).
+Every time an event occurs, it is assessed to understand how it can be prevented (i.e. analysing the so called root causes) and resolution or recovery activities are carried out.